Ryan Connor: Reintroduction (2018)

 This Morning presenter Sharon Marshall announced on 7 February 2018 that Ryan would be reintroduced during the year.
 Ryan returns following the reintroduction of Michelle's biological son, Ali Neeson (James Burrows).
 It was unconfirmed whether Heras would reprise the role.
 Series producer Kate Oates confirmed on 12 March 2018 that the role of Ryan would be recast.
 She told Ben Lee of Digital Spy that an actor had been cast, although she refused to reveal his identity.
 It was revealed on 26 March 2018 that actor Ryan Prescott had been cast in the role of Ryan.
 Paparazzi photographs were released showing Prescott filming with cast members Tristan Gemmill (Robert Preston) and Rob Mallard (Daniel Osbourne).

+Temporary departure (2023)

+The character took a previously unannounced break on 20 December 2023, after he moves to Glasgow for a DJ gig after his affair with Daisy Midgeley (Charlotte Jordan) was exposed.